MattiasGees/spiffe-demo/README.md

 Creates a Docker image for the latest version of the SPIFFE-helper.
 The SPIFFE-helper will than be used as a sidecar container next to the PostgreSQL container to make sure PostgreSQL always has the latest SVID loaded.

+#### spiffe-gcp-proxy

+Creates a Docker image for the latests version of the [spiffe-gcp-proxy](https://github.com/GoogleCloudPlatform/professional-services/tree/main/tools/spiffe-gcp-proxy).
+The SPIFFE GCP Proxy will than be used as a sidecar container next to our customer application to intercept calls to Google Cloud and add the necessary SPIFFE authentication credentials to it.

 #### Go application

 The Golang application gets built with golang through a built container.
 Afterwards `ca-certificates` and the `spiffe-aws-assume-role` binary get added to it as well.